-Action 4.1: Community/Parent Liaison and Meaningful School Activities through our partner Ready Set OC, and Social-Emotional Learning workshops through our School Social Worker.
+Action 4.1: Community/Parent Liaison and Meaningful School Activities

+We continue to strengthen our educational partner engagement with increased and improved activities.
+In addition to our quarterly Parent Advisory Committee (PAC) and English Learner Advisory Committee (ELAC) meetings, Title I Annual Meeting, Back to School Night, and Open houses we also held biweekly Orientations, a Halloween event, Fall Social led by Student Council, workforce development workshops through our partner Ready Set OC, and Social-Emotional Learning workshops through our School Social Worker.
 Community events that have become annual traditions include our Halloween Trunk or Treat, Community Resource Fair, and Bite of Reality financial education event.
 We also brought on a Parent Engagement Liaison as a designated support personnel for families, and also started holding two new meeting platforms connected to our Community Schools model implementation for educational partners in our Community Schools Steering Committee and Community School Coffee Hour.
 No substantive difference in the planned action compared to the actual implementation.